Detroit Lions NFL draft grades 2022: What they're saying about Brad Holmes' 8-player haul

 - Aidan HutchinsonAmerican football player

-The Detroit Lions added eight players to the roster in the 2022 NFL draft, and are in the process of signing numerous prospects in the undrafted free agency market.
+The Detroit Lions added eight players to the roster in the 2022 NFL draft, and are in the process of signing numerous prospects in the undrafted free agent market.

 Those who cover the draft and the NFL were generally pleased with what the Lions did in the annual three-day extravaganza.